SanderMertens/flecs/README.md

 }
 ```

-Here is the same example but in the C++11 API:
+This is the same example in the C++11 API:

 ```c++
 struct Position {